Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Conclusions And Future Work

 \section{Conclusions And Future Work}

-Fanoos is an explanitory framework for ML systems that mixes technologies ranging from heuristic search to classical verification.
-Our experiments lend solid support that Fanoos can produce and navigate explanations at multiple granularities and strengths.
-We are investigating operator-selection learning and further data-driven predicate generation to accelerate knowledge base construction - the latter focusing on representational power, extrapolation intuitiveness, behavioral certainty, and data efficiency.
+Fanoos is an explanatory framework for ML systems that mixes technologies ranging from classical verification to machine learning.
+Our experiments support that Fanoos can produce and navigate explanations at multiple granularities and strengths.
+We are investigating operator-selection learning and further data-driven predicate generation to accelerate knowledge base construction --- the latter focusing on representational power, extrapolation intuitiveness, behavioral certainty, and data efficiency.
 Finally, this work can adopt engineering improvements to ML-specific reachability computations.
 Further discussion is in \cref{sec:sup:fanoosextensions}.
 We will continue to explore Fanoos's potential, and hope that the community finds inspiration in both the methodology and philosophical underpinnings presented here.

-\textbf{Acknowledgments.} We thank: Nicholay Topic for supporting our spirits at some key junctures of this work; David Held for pointing us to the rl-baselines-zoo repository; David Eckhardt for his proof-reading of earlier versions of this document; the anonymous reviewers for their thoughtful feedback.
+\textbf{Acknowledgments.} We thank: Nicholay Topin for supporting our spirits at some key junctures of this work; David Held for pointing us to the rl-baselines-zoo repository; David Eckhardt for his proof-reading of earlier versions of this document; the anonymous reviewers for their thoughtful feedback.